 For the most part, Windows updates happen silently in the background, only installing after a prompt or when you shut down your PC.
-But there are occasions when it needs a helping hand.
+However, there are occasions when the update system needs a helping hand.
 If your Windows update runs into an error, you aren’t alone.
-This has been a common issue for the OS since Microsoft dropped their quality assurance team and relied on users through preview builds, feedback, and more.
+This has been a VERY common issue for the OS since Microsoft dropped their quality assurance team and relied on users through preview builds, feedback, and more.

 Perhaps your Windows 10 downloaded half of the update before deciding it doesn’t want to stay connected to the server.
 Other times, the OS fancies doing its own thing for a while, slowing your eagerly awaited update to a crawl.
 Other than those two situations, the OS may run into an installation bug or data problem that stops it in its tracks.

 If Windows Update freezes or gets stuck, there are several steps to try.
 Here’s the process–in order of importance.